SjoerdvandenBelt/FAST-NN/readme.md

 This is the repository to use the FAST-NN CNN-based selective sweep classification method.

 ## Dependencies
-To use FAST-NN, we recommend installing Python 3.10.11, with the following packages:
+To use FAST-NN, we recommend installing Python 3.10.11, with the following packages (tested on Ubuntu 22.04.3):
-- Pytorch
+- Pytorch (version 2.3.0)
-- Torchvision
+- Torchvision (version 0.18.0)
-- Numpy
+- Numpy (version 1.26.4)

 ## Command line interface
 To run FAST-NN, run: